 Denmark has a special website for applications, as well as a website full of information and trivia for you.

-The actual applying for undergraduate degrees will be on optagelse.dk, where you can apply for up to 8 programmes, all listed in order of preference.
-We can only recommend that you research and read all the information they have there, so you could make the best application.
-As for any country, the better the application, the faster you will be accepted and the quicker your documents will be processed.
+The actual application for undergraduate (Bachelor's) degrees will be on optagelse.dk, where you can apply for up to 8 programmes, all listed in the order of your preference.
+We recommend that you research and read all the information they have there, so you can go through the application process effortlessly.

 Language requirements for a Danish university application

 All Master’s degrees in Denmark require you to take a language exam and to have passed it with an ‘English B’ or an ‘English A’.
-We can’t stress this enough, but check your university or your programme page, because they are the only ones who will dictate your degree and what test they wish their future-students have.
+We can’t stress this enough, but check your university or your programme page, because they are the only ones that will dictate your degree and what English test you should pass.

 Usually, the tests accepted by the admissions offices are:

 All applicants, regardless of their status or chosen degree, need to send these documents, translated into English:

 - an internationally recognised Bachelor's degree of good standard or equivalent

 - proof of proficiency in Danish (if the programme is taught in Danish)

 Each programme can list different requirements, be it a special course you need to finish or a specific English proficiency grade.
 Applicants with foreign qualifications can apply for a Danish Bachelor's degree when they fulfil all the requirements, including getting a NemID.